ghaffar47/electroneum-core/README.md

 Packaging for your favorite distribution would be a welcome contribution!

-## Compiling Monero Core from Source
+## Compiling Electroneum Core from Source

 ### On Linux:

 (Tested on Ubuntu 16.04 x86, 16.10 x64, Gentoo x64 and Linux Mint 18 "Sarah" - Cinnamon x64)

-1. Install Monero dependencies
+1. Install Electroneum dependencies

   - For Ubuntu and Mint